 Another solid beginning in the finale, saw Kellan Ozerkevich and Nathan Caputo stake the Kings to a 2-0 lead after 20 minutes.

-Carson Clarke then extended the lead in the second stanza, prior to Ethan Rody put Kenora on the board midway through the contest.
+Carson Clarke then extended their edge in the second stanza, prior to Ethan Rody put Kenora on the board midway through the contest.

 Thunder Bay netminder Nolan Meadows shut the door the rest of the way from there, en route to the result and earning player of the game honours for his club in the process.